Flemins History, Family Crest & Coats of Arms

 Early Origins of the Flemins family

-Lanarkshire.
+The surname Flemins was first found in Lanarkshire.
 "Large territories in the Upper Ward of Lanarkshire were later in possession of a family of this name.
 Their residence was Boghall Castle near Biggar Theobald the Fleming (Theobaldus Flamaticus) had a grant of land on the Douglas Water from the abbot of Kelso between 1147-1160.
 Baldwin the Fleming was sheriff of Lanark c.
 1150.
 Jordan Fleming was taken prisoner at Alnwick along with William the Lion in 1174.
-CITATION[CLOSE]

 Early History of the Flemins family